triton-inference-server/server/docs/perf_analyzer.rst

   waiting for the response, and reading the GRPC response from the network.

-Use the verbose (\-v) option to perf\_client to see more output, including the stabilization passes run for each request concurrency level.
+Use the verbose (\-v) option to perf\_analyzer to see more output, including the stabilization passes run for each request concurrency level.

-.. _section-perf-client-visualize:
+.. _section-perf-analyzer-visualize:

 Visualizing Latency vs. Throughput
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The perf\_client provides the \-f option to generate a file containing CSV output of the results::
+The perf\_analyzer provides the \-f option to generate a file containing CSV output of the results::

-  $ perf_client -m resnet50_netdef --concurrency-range 1:4 -f perf.csv
+  $ perf_analyzer -m resnet50_netdef --concurrency-range 1:4 -f perf.csv
   $ cat perf.csv
   Concurrency,Inferences/Second,Client Send,Network+Server Send/Recv,Server Queue,Server Compute Input,Server Compute Infer,Server Compute Output,Client Recv,p50 latency,p90 latency,p95 latency,p99 latency
   1,163.6,69,1230,33,43,4719,5,9,6133,6191,6224,6415